-Caux Round Table for Moral Capitalism took part in the GSOM Emerging Markets Conference 2018
+On October 6–7, the Global Dialogue of the Caux Round Table for Moral Capitalism (CRT) was conducted within the GSOM Emerging Markets Conference 2018 as a scientific and practical seminar.

 The CRT — a long term partner of the PwC Center for CSR at GSOM SPbU — is an international network of experienced business leaders, who work with business and political leaders to design the intellectual strategies, management tools and practices to strengthen private enterprise and public governance to improve our global community.